 Generally, no changes to a document shall ever be made directly on the main branch, which doesn't allow the tooling to create needed redlines.
 Instead, changes (regardless of the nature of the change) shall always be made on a new branch and managed via a PR (Pull Request).
 Each PR is then merged to main after approval, as noted below in Clause C.4 at the various stages.

-PRs should have at least (1) approver that is not the the person requesting the PR.
+PRs should have at least (1) approver that is not the person requesting the PR.
 This can be the DG chair, TC chair, commentor, or secondary editor, depending on nature of the PR.
 For instance, on ballot state change PRs, this should be the DG or TC chair, and for publication state PRs, the TC chairs.
 See Clause C.4 for more details.

-The below list shows a sample workflow which would be the steps for an Engineering Document going through the an initial draft or revision and the balloting process.
+The below list shows a sample workflow which would be the steps for an Engineering Document going through an initial draft or revision and the balloting process.

 main called 2023-initial-draft (where "2023" is the current year).pubState (7.2.7) and pubStage (7.2.8) of the main prose element in the 2023-initial-draft branch are set to